jhauga/curl-manpage/README.md

 # Curl Man Page Feature Request

 This repo is to serve as an illustration for <br/>
-a feature request in curl-www.
+a feature request in curl-www repo.
 It is a working <br/>
 mockup of a feature request for curl's manpage.html. <br/>

 The requested feature is a dropdown searchanle menu <br/>